low-perry/miscellaneous/lubox/getting_started/search/variants/my_variants.md

 ---
 title: "Quickstart: Implementing variant search"
 layout: quickstart_layout
-description: "Learn how to variant search works"
+description: "Learn to configure different modes for searching and displaying product variants in your search results."
 ---

 ## Introduction